Brian Lenihan Snr: Liver transplant

 Lenihan's last period as Minister for Foreign Affairs was overshadowed by his serious ill-health.
 A long-standing liver problem had developed into a life-threatening issue requiring a liver transplant.
-Lenihan, previously a large-framed man, had been reduced to a bone-thin jaundiced-looking shadow of his former self, so ill-looking that the then Secretary of State for Northern Ireland, Tom King, said afterwards that on seeing Brian at an Anglo-Irish Conference meeting, he had speculated as to whether Lenihan would die at the meeting.
+Lenihan, previously a large-framed man, had been reduced to a bone-thin jaundiced-looking shadow of his former self, so ill-looking that the Secretary of State for Northern Ireland, Tom King, said afterwards that on seeing Lenihan at an Anglo-Irish Conference meeting, he had speculated as to whether Lenihan would die at the meeting.
 In May 1989, Lenihan underwent the liver transplant at Mayo Clinic in the United States.
 In his absence he was re-elected to the Dáil in the 1989 general election for Dublin West, after which, while remaining Tánaiste, he was made Minister for Defence.
 Lenihan returned to Irish politics with a new lease of life.
 When he entered the Dáil chamber he received an ovation, an indication of his personal cross-party popularity.

 It was revealed subsequently that Lenihan's operation was partly paid for through fundraising by Taoiseach Charles Haughey, from businessmen with Fianna Fáil links.
 In evidence to the Moriarty Tribunal investigating Haughey's finances, it was established that much of the money raised but not ultimately needed for the operation was redirected by Haughey into his own personal bank account.
 Haughey was revealed in the 2006 tribunal report to have been engaged in numerous acts of corruption, to finance a lifestyle considerably in excess of his earnings as a politician.